wp-plugins/tako-movable-comments/readme.txt

 = How do I contact you if I have a question? =

 Email me at ren.aysha[at]gmail.com.
 Please include [tako-movable-comments] on the subject line.
+I am also on Twitter; tweet your questions to @RenettaRenula.
+You can also post your questions via the support forum.

 == Screenshots ==